-Notice that deficits are not generally run in the manner that Keynesian theory suggests-with relatively large deficits during recessions and relatively smaller ones or surpluses during the period between recessions.
+Notice that deficits are not generally run in the manner that Keynesian theory suggests with larger deficits during recessions and smaller ones or surpluses during the period between recessions.
 There are far more years of growth than of recession, but far fewer years with surpluses than deficits.
-Towards the end of recessions after 1970 there are deficits as a fraction of GDP tend to increase somewhat, but otherwise no clear pattern.
-(The most Keynesian looking series seems to be that following the 1992 recession.)
-There is a rough upward trend in the relative size of deficits during the past 75 years, with relatively low deficits in the 1950-75 period, far larger ones from 1975-95, and somewhat larger ones after 2008 as a fraction of GDP (the ultimate tax base for the government).
+Towards the end of recessions after 1970 there are often higher deficits as a fraction of GDP, but otherwise no clear pattern.
+The most Keynesian looking series seems to be that following the 1992 recession.
+It is, however, clear that the relative size of deficits have increased during the past 75 years, with relatively low deficits in the 1950-75 period, far larger ones from 1975-95, and somewhat larger ones after 2008.

-The second graph tracks total government debt (all federal bonds issued except those held by Social Security) as a fraction of GDP.
+The second figure tracks total government debt (all federal bonds issued except those held by Social Security) as a fraction of GDP.
 As in the previous case, this avoids issues with respect to price indices and also puts into economic perspective.
-The risks and future tax burdens associated with national deficits and national debt can be more easily judged when presented as a fraction of GNP than in nominal or inflation adjusted dollars, because GDP is the upper bound on the tax base of the United States.
+The risks and future tax burdens associated with national deficits and national debt can be more easily judged when presented as a fraction of GNP than in nominal or inflation adjusted dollars, because GDP is the upper bound on the tax base of the United States.2